johnbeve/PHI-696/Project-2/Peihong_Xie_Project_2_50375781.md

 Answer:

-(1) When we say that a concept C of X is satisfiable with respect to some T-box of X, T<sup>X</sup>, which is a set of statements about relations between concepts, we mean that there is a model of T<sup>X</sup> such that C has some instance in this model.
-Now if every satisfiable concept of X with respect to T<sup>X</sup> has a tree model with respect to T<sup>X</sup>, then X is said to have _tree model property_ (TMP).
-Here a model is a _tree model_ if its graph representation has only one root, viz. a node without r-parent for some relation r, and every r-child node has only one parent.
+(1) When we say that a concept like "Father" is satisfiable in a description logic, we mean that there is a model to assign some individual men to it.
+Now every satisfiable concept in that description logic has a tree model, then we say that logic has _tree model property_.
+Here a model is a _tree model_ if it can be represented as a tree-like graph, which has only one root, viz. a node without parent, and every child node has only one parent.

 (2) Consider a simple _ALC_ T-box T<sup>2</sup>={$Daughter \sqsubseteq Female$, $Son \sqsubseteq Male$}.
 The _ALC_ concept $Father$ is satisfiable with respect to T<sup>2</sup>, and it is not difficult to find that $Father$ has a finite model with respect to T<sup>1</sup>.
 For example, $I_2=(\bigtriangleup^2,.^2)$ such that: